znsio/specmatic-documentation/documentation/contract_tests.md

 ### How the contract test works (step-by-step)

-Let's go over the how the above contract test works once again.
+Let's go over how the above contract test works once again.

 The purpose of the contract test is to check if the application understands a specification-valid request and returns a specification-valid response.
-A contract test is comprised of named examples in the specification.

 Let's take the example of `FETCH_EMPLOYEE_SUCCESS` in the above specification.